cozy/cozy-guidelines/README.md

 - __refactor__: refactoring production code; _no behavior change_
 - __test__: adding tests, refactoring test; _no production code change_
 - __chore__: updating build tasks, package manager configs, etc; _no production code change_

+##### Scope

+The scope should reflect the part of the codebase that is updated by the commit.
+It should be very concise (one or two words).

+Example :

+feat(Chart): Redraw on data update

+Here, the commit is updating the Chart component of the application.
+We know it directly from the commit message.

 ##### Subject